 It is always a good idea to discuss your case with a firm of experts as soon as you feel able, they will be able to give you the best advice for your circumstances.

 We understand that losing a partner or family member as a result of hospital negligence can be a very traumatic ordeal which is why we are here to help make every step of your hospital negligence resulting in death claim case as uncomplicated as possible.
-We have a team of expert solicitors who have had many years of experience dealing with NHS negligence claims for death, they will be happy to talk you through the process.
+We have a panel of expert solicitors which we work with who have had many years of experience dealing with NHS negligence claims for death, they will be happy to talk you through the process.
 We will start by asking you some questions about your case, making notes of the details so we can give you our best advice.
 We will do this as part of our free no-obligation consultation.

 As part of this free consultation we will take time to talk you through the process of our No Win No Fee service.
 During the consultation, you will be offered the chance to ask us any questions that you might have, and if you think of more questions later on we will be on hand to answer them.